-This is a blog on which you will find stuff and also things, you know pictures and such, gifsets from BBC programs, the occasional fandom in-joke.
+This is a blog on which you will find stuff and also things, mostly of a random nature though you may find some reccuring themes.

 Things in Doctor Who that made me laugh